-- 1. Open to any individual amateur baker who is a Pennsylvania resident.
-One entry per person. - 2.
-Entrants may NOT have won 1st place in this Angel Food Cake contest at any other fair in 2023. - Entry must be made from "scratch".
-No pre-packaged ingredients may be used(ex. pre-made mixes, cookie dough, pie crust, frosting, etc.) All ingredients and decorations must be edible. - 4.
-Pennsylvania produced & packed eggs are requested to be used if at all possible.
-Please look for the PEQAP or PA packaging dates on the carton. - 5.
-The entire Cake entry must be submitted for judging on cardboard or other food safe disposable setting. - 6.
-Recipe(s) listing the ingredients and the preparation instructions must be submitted with the entry (printed on one-side of a 8 1/2"x11" size paper).
-Entrant's name, address and phone number must be printed on back side of all the pages.
-All recipes and cakes will become the property of the Fair or PA Farm Show and will not be returned. - Refrigeration is NOT available at the Fair or PA Farm Show.
+- Open to any individual amateur baker who is a Pennsylvania resident.
+One entry per person. - Entrants may NOT have won 1st place in this Angel Food Cake contest at any other fair in 2025. - The Cake and any Fillings and Frostings must be made from scratch with edible ingredients.
+No pre-packaged ingredients may be used (ex: no pre-made mixes, cookie dough, pie crust, frosting, etc.).
+Any decorations must just be edible. - The recipe shall include eggs that were produced in Pennsylvania, if possible. - The entire cake entry must be submitted for judging on cardboard or other food safe disposable setting.
+(All pans, plates and dishes are considered to be disposable and will not be returned.) - The Cake entry and its recipes will become the property of the Fair or PA Farm Show and will not be returned. - Recipe(s) listing the ingredients and the preparation instructions must be submitted with the entry (printed on one-side of 8-1/2" x 11" size sheets of paper).
+Entrant's name, address and phone number must be printed on the back of all the pages. - Refrigeration is NOT available at the Fair or PA Farm Show.
 Entries that require refrigeration after baking must indicate so in the recipe.
-Those entries will not be sold, auctioned or otherwise distributed for consumption after the judging for food safety reasons.
+Those entries will not be sold, auctioned, or otherwise distributed for consumption after judging for food safety reasons. - Judging will be based on the following criteria: